- Application Filing Periods

 - Applications for the summer semester are accepted beginning Feb.
 1. The initial filing period lasts until Feb.
 28

 Application Acknowledgment.
 On-time applicants may expect to receive an acknowledgment from the campuses to which they have applied within two to four weeks of filing the application.
 The notice may also include a request that applicants submit additional records necessary to evaluate academic qualifications.
-Applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements, and in the case of admission impaction, and campus requirements for admission to an impacted program.
+Applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements, and in the case of admission impaction, supplemental criteria for admission to an impacted program.
 Unless specific written approval/confirmation is received, an offer of admission is not transferable to another term or to another campus.

 Hardship Petitions.
 The campus has established procedures for consideration of qualified applicants